djccnt15/djccnt15.github.io/_featured_categories/datascience.md

 layout: list

 # The title of the tag's page.
-title: Linear Algebra
+title: Data Science

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: linear_algebra
+slug: data_science

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Posts in Linear Algebra category
+  Posts in Data Science category

 # (Optional) You can disable grouping posts by date.
 # no_groups: true

-permalink: linear_algebra
 ---